DeCavalcante crime family: John Riggi

 After DeCavalcante left prison in the mid-1970s, he appointed Giovanni "John the Eagle" Riggi as acting boss of the family while he stayed semi-retired in Florida.
 DeCavalcante stepped down as boss officially in 1980, passing leadership to Riggi, who had been a business agent of the International Association of Laborers and Hod Carriers in New Jersey for years.
 Riggi was promoted to the position of official boss, and he reaped the enormous benefits of large labor and construction racketeering, loansharking, illegal gambling, and extortion activities.
 Riggi also had the family maintain their old traditions, which Sam DeCavalcante saw as unnecessary.
+In 1981, bosses and underbosses of the DeCavalcante and Colombo families attended a conclave in Dyker Heights, Brooklyn, to divide territory in Miami.

 Riggi used his power and influence to place subcontractors and workers at various construction projects around the state, and the DeCavalcantes were able to steal from union welfare and pension funds.
 Riggi continued to run the family throughout the 1980s, with underboss Girolamo "Jimmy" Palermo and Stefano Vitabile as consigliere, after Frank Majuri died of health problems.
 It was around the mid-1980s that Riggi fell increasingly under the influence of Gambino crime family boss John Gotti.

 After Riggi's conviction for racketeering, he appointed John D'Amato as acting boss of the family in 1990.
-D'Amato was later revealed to have participated in homosexual acts and was murdered in 1992.
+D'Amato was later alleged to have participated in homosexual acts and was murdered in 1992.
 Riggi continued to run the family from his jail cell, but he appointed Giacomo "Jake" Amari as his new acting boss.
 All was seemingly settled until Amari became ill and died slowly of stomach cancer in 1997.
-This caused a massive power vacuum within the family, with high-ranking members pushing to become the next boss of the DeCavalcante crime family.
+This caused a massive power vacuum within the family, with many high-ranking members pushing for the role of boss.